 I thought I won’t “be allowed” to read & write… but since the first day, the monastery gave us teachings & prayers books for our learning.
 At the monastery entrance, there were not only a library but a books shop & souvenirs shop, one could spend hours strolling between all these books & spiritual items.
 My diary was then the confident of my days in this place out of time & of my evolution in the most magical environment…

-Every day, we should not talk since the awakening until 12h30 (after lunch).
+Every day, we should not talk from the morning awakening until 12h30 (after lunch).
 Sometimes, it was the whole day… I have to recognize that these moments of silence make me feel really good!
 The aim wasn’t ‘not to talk’ but ‘not to communicate’, just remain with “your Self”…

 Bouddhism, it’s not a philosophy, it’s a real religion composed of its prayers, its rituals, its beliefs… I didn’t know there was so much to learn, to practise… I was totally immersed in this Buddhist veil… I wanted to do this retreat 100% to know if I’d like to take refuge in Buddha or not, if in my bad times, I’d like to take refuge in Buddha & ask for his help.
 Therefore, I followed scrupulously, seriously & with concentration all the rules, teachings & prayers… I was convinced by most of the teachings (but my Heart beats around Mother Nature)… I think that Buddhism helps you to question yourself & having Buddha as a guide cannot be harmful… Quite the contrary, all the teachings help one to improve his future… in this life & the other one (if you believe in reincarnation)… Buddhist concepts can be totally followed even if one is not Buddhist, the important is to accomplish good actions every day.
 Nevertheless, to reach enlightenment, one has to put all his faith in Buddha… To sum up, if you make good actions & you don’t follow Buddha, you cannot reach the great enlightenment… But think positive & accomplish good actions, it’s already a good start…!